ChefDaddyJay/pitch-and-fix-hackathon/notes.md

 - Implemented FAQ Page
   - Questions and answers can be added to the `questions` array and are displayed in Accordions

+## Commit 12 - "Blog Page" - 05/02/25

+- Implemented Blog Page
+  - Posts are collected from a mock database call

 ## Bug Notes

 [x] Product cards should display a rating, not just the number of ratings